 Besides seafood, eggs are also rich in high-quality protein which is beneficial for those who seldom eat meat.
 You can include eggs in your daily cooking or baking, but limit the amount to 7 eggs a week.

 9. Low-Fat Dairy Products

-For dairy products, go for low-fat and consume in moderate amount daily.
-For example, you can have some Greek yogurt with berries and walnuts or some cheese with whole grain toast for your breakfast.
-You may also add some feta cheese in your salad.
+For dairy products, go for low-fat and consume in moderate amounts daily.
+For example, you can have some Greek yogurt with berries and walnuts or some cheese with whole-grain toast for your breakfast.
+You may also add some feta cheese to your salad.

 10. Alcohol in Moderate Amount

 If you do consume alcoholic drinks, you may include a moderate amount of wine in your daily diet, normally during lunch or dinner.
 For women, limit the consumption to 5 ounces a day while for men, 10 ounces is the maximum.

 If you are eating meat or meat products, go for lean cuts.
 Poultry is a better choice than red meat as it doesn’t have high levels of saturated fat.
 For ground meats, you may include some fat but it should not be more than 10% of the total.
 Limit your consumption of meat to 12 to 16 ounces a month.
 Have only a small amount for each serving, preferably as a garnish in pasta or sautéed vegetables.